syliesox/project3/README.md

 This project consists of creative retirement solutions using data integrated from multiple server-side API requests, including GoogleMaps and Numbeo, as well as data stored in Mongo database.

 The user inputs specific details into the input fields and clicks "submit".
 Then the Numbeo API pulls information pertaining to 10 specific cities and JQuery/Javascript code computes retirement results based on data points of Social Security/Pension, 401k/IRA retirement assets, and desired retirement Age compared to a financially conservative life expectancy estimate of 80.
-The results indicats to the user if their current savings are sufficient to retire in a specific location or not.
+The results indicate to the user if their current savings are sufficient to retire in a specific location or not.

 GoogleMaps API is used as the background, with pins dropped on each of 10 possible retirement locations through an array and loop.

-A header was included that links the a government site with comprehensive advice and resources for US Citizens planning to retire abroad.
+A header was included that links to a government site with comprehensive advice and resources for US Citizens planning to retire abroad.

 ## Technologies Used